How to Select Visible Cells in Excel (5 Quick Tricks)

 pasting selected visible cells in Excel

-We can also apply VBA code in Excel to select visible cells by specifying a cell range to select.
+We can apply VBA code in Excel to select visible cells by specifying a cell range to select.

 navigating to developer tab

-• Now, click the Insert tab and choose Module from the list.
-We get a small Module window to insert our VBA code.
+• Click the Insert tab and choose Module from the list.

 inserting new code module